sumaiyaakter/Chit-Chat/README.md

-# Chat-Application
+# Chit Chat

-Quicky, a modern and clean quality messaging template based on Bootstrap 4.
-Its well optimized with a mobile responsive approach.
-Quicky built using SASS preprocessor, HTML5, CSS3, and help of useful jQuery plugins
+Chit Chat is a modern chat template based on Bootstrap 5.
+Built using SASS, HTML5, CSS3, and Vanilla JS.
+The theme is fully responsive and easy to customize.
+Works on all major web browsers, Desktop, Laptop, Tablet, and all other smart phone devices.
+The code is super easy to understand.

+## Installation
+- gulp init
+- npm install gulp sass gulp-sass --save-dev
+- npm i browser-sync --save
+- gulp style

+## Run
+- npm install --save-dev browser-sync
+- gulp watch